-- 1. WITHIN 10 DAYS the Title VI Coordinator shall: - a. acknowledge receipt of the allegation in writing - b. inform the complainant of action taken or proposed action to process the allegation - c. advise the respondent of their rights under Title VI and related statutes, and - d. advise the complainant of other avenues of redress available. - 2.
-WITHIN 10 DAYS a letter will be sent to the appropriate state and federal transportation organizations.
-This letter will list the names of the parties involved, the basis of the complaint, and the assigned investigator. - a.
+- 1. WITHIN 10 DAYS the Title VI Coordinator shall: - a. acknowledge receipt of the allegation in writing - b. inform the complainant of action taken or proposed action to process the allegation - c. advise the respondent of their rights under Title VI and related statutes, and - d. advise the complainant of other avenues of redress available.

+- a.
 What if it's a complaint against RRTPO? - i.
-In that case, a state transportation department investigator will prepare a final investigative report and send it to the complainant, respondent (PPTPO person listed), the RRTPO Title VI portinate and appropriate federal agency. - 3.
-WITHIN 60 DAYS the e VI Coordir or: a. will conduct and co plete an inv n of the allegatic s), an n the information tiga based obtained. n a rep t of find b. will render a recom endation actio gs to e Exe tive Director of the recipient of fed - c.
+In that case, a state transportation department investigator will prepare a final investigative report and send it to the complainant, respondent (RRTPO person listed), the RRTPO Title VI Coordinator, and appropriate federal agency. - 3.
+WITHIN 60 DAYS the Title VI Coordinator: - a. will conduct and complete an investigation of the allegation(s), and based on the information obtained. - b. will render a recommendation for action in a report of findings to the Executive Director of the recipient of federal assistance. - c.
 Note: The complaint should be resolved by informal means whenever possible.
 Such informal attempts and their results will be summarized in the report of findings. - 4.
 WITHIN 90 DAYS the Title VI Coordinator will notify the complainant in writing of the final decision reached, including the proposed disposition of the matter. - a.
 What happens if the complainant is dissatisfied with the decision? - i.
 The Title VI Coordinator will notify the complainant of their appeal rights with the state and federal transportation organizations along with the correspondence on the final decision. - b.
 Who else is notified of the final decision? - i.
 The Title VI Coordinator will also provide to the appropriate state transportation department a copy of the determination and report findings. - c.
 What happens if the decision is turned over to a state or federal organization for further investigation? - i.
 In this case, the Title VI Coordinator will monitor the investigation and notify the complainant of updates, in accordance with applicable regulations and policies and procedures of state transportation departments.
 At any time during the investigation, the complainant will be able to communicate with the Title VI coordinator.